-This is the second post in my beach craft series.
+Have fun using the sand from the beach to create these sand art bottles.
 This craft utilizes the colored sand I showed you last week.

-We had a wonderful time on our spring break trip to the Gulf.
-We enjoyed lots of walks on the beach and playing in the sand.
-We colored sand with food coloring and used it to make sand castles and colorful designs.
-We also used to make some sand art bottles.
+Our spring break trip to the Gulf was awesome!
+We enjoyed many walks on the beach and playing in the sand.
+Our activities included coloring sand with food coloring and using it to make sand castles and colorful designs.
+We also used the colored sand to make these sand art bottles.

 Funnel or Cup with Spout

-Color the sand.
+Color the sand in desired colors.
 You can find directions on how to do this here.

 Open your bottle.